 Remember when cholesterol was defined by a simple number?
 No more.
 Cholesterol is now defined as a combination of who you are and your lifestyle.
-As a result, more Americans could be taking medication to lower it, says Jennifer Robinson, MD, professor of epidemiology in the University of Iowa College of Public Health and internal medicine in the UI Carver College of Medicine.
+As a result, more Americans could be taking medication to lower it, says Jennifer Robinson, MD, MPH, professor of epidemiology in the University of Iowa College of Public Health and internal medicine in the UI Carver College of Medicine.

 Robinson served on the expert national panel that reviewed the previous guidelines and came up with the new ones.
 She notes that the old guidelines focused mainly on lowering patients’ bad LDL cholesterol to a certain number.
 The new guidelines, announced by the American College of Cardiology (ACC) and the American Heart Association (AHA), focus on patients’ risks of heart attack and stroke.
 The new guidelines target four high-risk groups:

 - People who have had heart attacks, other heart disease, strokes, or artery blockages